-- a. ongoing service on departmental [and/or School of Theology] committees, effective participation in meetings and in decision-making, curriculum development, and assessment processes of the department; - b. effective participation in faculty assemblies, on college [university] standing committees, and on other faculty committees (e.g., for planning, assessment, accreditation); - c. leadership roles in governance, faculty development, curriculum design, and/or other activities of the college [university]; - d. service as chair of a department, a division, or a committee; - e. service as director of a program; leader in other faculty, professional or college [university] programs or associations; and/or - f. representation of one or both institutions to the local, regional, national, or international community.
+- a. ongoing service on departmental [and/or School of Theology] committees, effective participation in meetings and in decision-making, curriculum development, and assessment processes of the department; - b. effective participation in faculty assemblies, on college [university] standing committees, and on other faculty committees (e.g., for planning, assessment, accreditation); - c. leadership roles in governance, faculty development, curriculum design, and/or other activities of the college [university]; - d. service as chair of a department, a division, or a committee; - e. service as director of a program; leader in other faculty, professional or college [university] programs or associations; - f. representation of one or both institutions to the local, regional, national, or international community and/or - g. contribution to activities that support an inclusive, equitable, and just working and learning community (e.g., attending or leading workshops or trainings; participating in conversations, planning, or activities that strive to make our institutions int antiracist and multicultural communities).